daniel-zm-fang/Workflow-Automation-System/readme.md

 To add new triggers or actions:

 1. Create new Trigger or Action classes inheriting from `BaseTrigger` or `BaseAction`.
-2. Mix and match Triggers and Actions to create new workflows.
+2. Mix and match Triggers and Actions, package them in a Workflow classto create new workflows.
-3. Instantiate new workflows in the `routes.py` file.
+3. Instantiate new endpoints in the `routes.py` file.

 ## Note